-Gentle Root Canal Therapy in Katy, TX
+Gentle Root Canal Therapy in Cinco Ranch

 While root canal therapy may seem scary, it’s actually nothing to fear.
 Often patients delay required dental treatment until they are in severe pain, requiring root canal treatment which is often associated with fear and pain.
-However, quite contrary to belief root canal therapy actually relieves pain.
+However, quite contrary to belief, root canal therapy actually relieves pain.
 Root canals are a gentle, common procedure that allow us to save a tooth that is either severely damaged or infected.
 At our office, you can rest easy knowing that we do everything we can to ensure you feel relaxed throughout the entire procedure.contact us

 Signs You May Need a Root Canal

 You may be unsure whether or not you need a root canal, so we’ve listed some of the most common symptoms associated with an abscessed tooth.
 However, every patient is different, and we won’t know for sure if root canal therapy is right for you until you visit our office for a consultation.

 - Appearance of a bump or sore on gums

 - Darkened teeth